Dynamic Neural Curiosity Enhances Learning Flexibility for Autonomous Goal Discovery: Architecture

-The habituation mechanism is tightly linked with the perception module and is inspired by the work of Perone and Spencer \cite{perone2013autonomy}.
-The mechanism demonstrates how infants become familiar to similar stimuli in time and lead to a decrease of novelty.
-Here, the stimuli are the color and the motion features (i.e., within the perception module).
-The former processes input given by the latter and drives the LC from a tonic to a phasic mode.
-The color of the object serves as feature within the object selection NF (Fig. \ref{fig:habbit}).
-The new perception field receives activation from the goal color dimension as well as from the explore node inside the LC module, supporting a supra-threshold activation only during exploration.
-The condition of satisfaction node (CoS EOA) is only active for a brief period of time when the robot has finished an action.
-This node correspond to the term \textit{a(t)} in Eqn. \eqref{eq:mt}.
-When a new goal occurs in the scene, the visual memory slowly decays at the color feature location, diminishing the inhibition to the object selection field.
-On the contrary, if an action results without the perception of a new goal, the visual memory builds up an activation that will inhibit the object selection.
+The habituation mechanism is closely related to the perception module and is inspired by the work of Perone and Spencer \cite{perone2013autonomy}.
+The mechanism slowly habituates the robot to repeated stimuli, such as observing the same goal from the same object.
+The LC switches from a tonic mode to a phasic mode because of habituation.
+The color of the object serves as a feature within the object selection NF (Fig. \ref{fig:general}).
+The new perception field receives activation from the goal color dimension, as well as from the explore node inside the LC module, supporting a suprathreshold activation only during exploration.
+The Condition of Satisfaction Node (CoS) is only active for a brief period of time when the robot has finished an action (End of Action).
+This node corresponds to the term \textit{a(t)} in Eqn. \eqref{eq:mt}.
+When a new goal occurs in the scene, visual memory slowly decays at the color location, reducing the inhibition of the object selection field.
+In contrast, if an action results without the perception of a new goal, visual memory builds up an activation that will inhibit object selection NF.
 In practice, this implies that the robot keeps the exploration of new goals as long as the inhibition is weak enough within the object selection NF.
-The main difference with the habituation model of Perone and Spencer rest in the coupling between WM colors and the visual memory trace.
-Here, the inhibition of the visual memory trace is directly linked to the WM colors while their model associate an inhibitory layer with an Hebbian mechanism to the object selection NF.
-In our model, it results with the object remaining habituated even if the object is out of sight (supra threshold activation within WM colors) and with the possibility to decay inhibition when a new stimuli is observed.
+The main difference from the habituation model of Perone and Spencer rests in the coupling between the WM colors and the visual memory trace.
+Here, the inhibition of the visual memory trace is directly linked to the WM colors, while their model associates an inhibitory layer with a Hebbian mechanism to the object selection NF.
+In our model, it results in the object remaining habituated even if it is out of sight, and with the possibility of decaying inhibition when new stimuli are observed.